rajeshelurii/Angular-Interview-Questions/README.md

      | Extend the entire application with services by adding providers to provides array | Can't extend the application with services |

 96. ### :warning: What is a shared module?
      The Shared Module is the module in which you put commonly used directives, pipes, and components into one module that is shared(import it) throughout the application.

-     For example, the below shared module imports CommonModule, FormsModule for common directives and components, pipes and directives based on the need,
+It is shared by importing the shared module in the feature module imports array.

      ```typescript
      import { CommonModule } from '@angular/common';
      import { NgModule } from '@angular/core';